Types Of Antipsychotics (or Neuroleptics) And Their Characteristics

 Specifically, it has been contemplated that an excess of dopamine in the mesolimbic pathway causes the presence of positive symptoms such as hallucinations and delusions while a Dopaminergic deficit at the mesocortical level is the most likely cause of negative symptoms like poverty of thought and alogy.
 This is why the mechanism of action of the drugs that treat these problems will focus on working with dopamine at the level of its synthesis, reuptake and transmission.
 However, between the different types of antipsychotics there are differences and nuances in the way they work, as we will see.

-You may be interested: Guanfacine (medicine): What it Is, and Characteristics of This Drug
+You may be interested: Amisulpride: Uses and Side Effects of This Antipsychotic Drug

 In addition to the treatment of psychotic disorders, some neuroleptics have been used for other types of problems, such as some motor, affective or personality disorders (for example in the case of borderline disorder).